Zhangshitong-hub/MOF-MembraneConstructor/README.md

 INSTALLATION:

-(1) Download the scripts; archive it in a directory.
+(1) Download all the Compressed packages or the scripts; archive them in a directory.

 (2) Click the Constructor.exe in /dist folder to run this program; This only supports the Windows system.
 Users can also run the Constructor.py of the source code in Pythod IDE to perform this program.